aspose-html-cloud/aspose-html-cloud-docs/html/getting-started/overview/_index.md

 Aspose.HTML Cloud is a REST API for manipulating and converting the HTML documents.
 Our REST API provides the following capabilities:

 - Convert the source document into PDF or XPS format.
-The source document can be an HTML document from the cloud storage (also XHTML, MHTML, ePub, SVG, Markdown), or a Web page by its URL.
+The source document can be an HTML document from the cloud storage (also XHTML, MHTML, ePub, Markdown), or a Web page by its URL.
 - Convert the source document into one of the image formats: JPEG, PNG, GIF, TIFF, BMP.
 - Convert Markdown file into HTML.
-- Select HTML fragments using an XPath query.
-- Select HTML fragments using a CSS selector.
-- Extract images from HTML document.
+- Convert MHTML to HTML.
 - Populate HTML template with external data (JSON or XML) and obtain data-merged HTML document.

 {{% /alert %}}